asbhogal/Next.js-Metaverse-Madness-Site/README.md

 </div>

-A Metaverse Madness site created using Next.js, Framer and Tailwind CSS from a Figma mockup, compiled using Turbopack and hosted on Vercel.
+A Metaverse Madness site created using Next.js, Framer and Tailwind CSS from a Figma mockup and hosted on Vercel.

 <strong>Features</strong>

  - Modern, stylish UI and theme
+ - Fully responsive
  - Rendered from a Figma mockup
- - Compiled using Next.js 13 and Vercel's Turbopack
+ - Optimised for the web

  <strong>Stacks &#38; Tools</strong>
 <br>